What the MatILDa® material database offers

 ✔ Phase transformation models using neuronal networks

-Which materials are available in the MatILDa® materials database?
+Which materials are available in the MatILDa® database?

 Basically, material data and material models are available for metallic alloys: steels